 7. Add chipotle pepper, adobo sauce, and tomato sauce.

 8. Simmer until sauce has reduced, but chicken is not dry.
-If chicken dries out, add more tomato sauce or add water.
+If chicken dries out a bit, add more tomato sauce or add water.
 Chicken should be dry enough that sauce doesn’t drip out of tacos, but is still somewhat moist.

 9. Serve with warmed soft flour tortillas or crisp corn tortillas.

 Serves 2 – 4 depending on size of servings.
-Accompaniments can include shredded Monterey Jack cheese, refried black beans, pico de gallo, sour cream, Mexican crema, hot sauce, sliced olives, shredded lettuce, sliced avocado, guacamole, etc. An easy fixin’s buffet allows guests to assemble their own tacos.
+Offer with accompaniments such as shredded Monterey Jack cheese, refried black beans, pico de gallo, sour cream, Mexican crema, hot sauce, sliced olives, shredded lettuce, sliced avocado, guacamole, etc. An easy fixin’s buffet allows guests to assemble their own tacos.

-Variations: Can use turkey breast instead of chicken.
+Variations: Use turkey breast instead of chicken.
 If you can’t find Mexican oregano, use regular Italian oregano.
 The amount of chipotle chile used will control the heat in this dish.
 Use this chipotle chicken in burritos or enchiladas or even in taco salads.
-Can double or triple this recipe — and it freezes well.
+Double or triple this recipe — and it freezes well.
 Stir some Smoky Chipotle Chicken into my smoky Chile Con Queso dip for a special treat!

 www.afoodloversdelight.com (Copyright Adroit Ideals 2012)